kmos/java-ai/rag/README.md

 The application can add axirv documents for the RAG demo.
 Debezium Server will calculate embedding out of the downloaded paper using [FieldToEmbedding SMT](https://debezium.io/blog/2025/04/02/debezium-3-1-final-released/#new-features-and-improvements-ai) and store it in Milvus vector database.
-The `ollama` serverd LLM is started locally and the client application acts and interface to it while providing additional knowledge in prompt context obtained from Milvus database.
+The `llm cpp` serverd LLM is started locally and the client application acts and interface to it while providing additional knowledge in prompt context obtained from Milvus database.

 ## Steps to run demo

 For testing we will use paper named [IterQR: An Iterative Framework for LLM-based Query Rewrite in e-Commercial Search System](https://arxiv.org/abs/2504.05309) as `IterQR` word is not know by the model.
-The demo will run in three terminals

 ### Deployment start (Terminal 1)